 Utopian film and TV shows tend to get rated lower on IMDb than apparent utopias, which are obviously more interesting to many viewers.
 However, there is definitely a place for true utopian stories as they provide an escape.

 Children’s stories commonly cited as Utopian:

 - Little Women — home is a safe refuge.
 The March sisters may consider themselves poor but they’re not really.

-- Little House books – This was the Wild West, where death was everywhere.
+- Little House On The Prairie series — This was the Wild West, where death was everywhere.
 Compare the real life of Laura Ingalls-Wilder with her utopian, mostly fictional retelling.
 Western stories for adults these days are almost all anti-Westerns, but Little House On The Prairie is a utopian Western setting.

 - Beatrix Potter’s stories – The imagery of Beatrix Potter’s world balances a colonized, accomplished horticulture and agriculture.
 Nature is stable but mysterious, and lies untamed beyond the garden wall.
 (Inglis)

 - Anne of Green Gables — the character starts with an almost perfect place (Marilla and Matthew’s homestead) and makes it still more perfect (Nodelman).
 An adult (Marilla/Mathew) is liberated by a child.